 - Hold a current license or a notice of compliance and be eligible to participate in the Subsidized Child Care Assistance Program.

-Funds received for Compensation Supports must be spent on personnel costs according to the option for which they were awarded.
+Funds received for Compensation Supports must be spent on personnel costs as described when awarded.

 Fixed Cost and Families Grant funds can be used for: